TahirIshaq/jetson_nano/README.md

 # jetson_nano
 Setting up mediapipe library on jetson nano 2gb

-# Install mediapipe using docker on nvidia jetson nano 2gb

-System Setup
+# System setup
+I just followed the instruction from the official website `https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit`

-1. Flashed the SD card with the latest operaiting system from the official website
+1. Flashed the SD card with the latest operaiting system
 2. Configured the operating system using serial mode.
 Used wifi as the default communication method.
 	- Was able to connect to the router after several failed attempts despite the correct ssid and password.
-Connection attempts including manual setup were made
+Connection attempts including manual setup were made.
+	- There were no problems when the setup was done using an external screen.

+# Install mediapipe using docker on nvidia jetson nano 2gb

+System Setup
-3. Fixed docker permission issue.
+Fixed docker permission issue.
 Containers can now run without root permission.

 Mediapie
 1. Cloned the latest mediapipe repository